smileart/omg/README.md

 * `rename-window new_name ⏎` — rename window to "new name"
 * `detach ⏎` — detach current session
 * `copy-mode ⏎` — toggle copy-mode
+* `setw synchronize-panes` — sync input in all opened panes

 **Panes resizing**